Welcome

 PTSA

 All parents are invited to join and participate in PTSA.
-Executive Board meetings and monthly meetings are scheduled to inform parents and determine goals.
+Executive Board meetings and quarterly meetings are scheduled to inform parents and determine goals.
 We look forward to your participation and contribution to our PTSA.
 We are all in this together!
-(There is a minimum Annual Membership fee per parent/ grandparent/guardian.)
+(There is a minimum Annual Membership fee between $11-$15 (based on Georgia PTA suggestions) per parent/ grandparent/guardian.)

 Parent Volunteers

 Parents are encouraged to become involved in the school programs.
 The time and talent contributed by volunteers can provide a more effective learning experience for students and a closer school-community relationship.
-If you would like to become involved in the school volunteer program, contact the school office.
+If you would like to become involved in the school volunteer program, please complete the VISTA (Volunteers in Schools targeting Achievement) Registration/Application on the SCCPSS website @ https://www.sccpss.com/departments/public-affairs/volunteers

 Student Behavior